 Sponsorship for Shabbat dinner is about $1,800 (approx. $15 per participant)

 Sponsorship for Holiday dinner is about $3,000 (for 200 participants)

 Giving to Others – the healing magic

 We believe that our youngsters should help others.
-During the holidays they go to golden age homes or hospitals to bring cheer to the hearts of the sick and elderly.
-In addition they pack food parcels for families in need.
-They are also involved in a volunteer network that conducts beach clean-ups – a program which provides a fun and easy way to be engaged with activities that protect our coastlines, promote a healthy lifestyle and raise awareness of their surroundings.
+During the holidays they go to golden-age homes or hospitals to bring cheer to the hearts of the sick and elderly.
+In addition, they pack food parcels for families in need.
+They are also involved in a volunteer network that conducts beach clean-ups – a program that provides a fun and easy way to be engaged with activities that protect our coastlines, promote a healthy lifestyle and raise awareness of their surroundings.

 These acts of giving have a positive impact not only for the elderly, the sick, the needy and environment, but also for our youngsters: It offers them new experiences and insights into social issues, It diverts their minds from the painful traumas of the past, It alters their perspective on their own lives and on what is really important, It gives them a feeling that they can contribute to society as equals and It helps them become better individuals.